Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Introduction

 \item We design and implement two forward and backward private SE schemes, named \textsf{SGX-SE1} and \textsf{SGX-SE2}.
 By using SGX, the communication cost between the client and server of achieving forward and backward privacy in SE is significantly reduced.

-\item Both \textsf{SGX-SE1} and \textsf{SGX-SE2} leverage the SGX enclave to carefully track keyword states and document deletions, so as to minimise the communication overhead between SGX and untrusted memory.
-In particular, \textsf{SGX-SE2} employs bloomfilter to compress the information of deletions, which speeds up the search operations and boosts the capacity of batch processing in addition and deletion.
+\item Both \textsf{SGX-SE1} and \textsf{SGX-SE2} leverage the SGX enclave to carefully track keyword states and document deletions, in order to minimise the communication overhead between the SGX and untrusted memory.
+In particular, \textsf{SGX-SE2} is an optimised version of \textsf{SGX-SE1} by employing Bloom filter to compress the information of deletions, which speeds up the search operations and boosts the capacity of batch processing in addition and deletion.

 \item We formalise the security model of our schemes and perform security analysis accordingly.

 \item We conduct comprehensive evaluations on both synthetic and real-world datasets.
 Our experiments show that the latest art \textsf{Bunker-B} takes $10\times$ more \textit{ecall/ocalls} than our schemes \textsf{SGX-SE1} and \textsf{SGX-SE2} when inserting $10^6$ documents.
 Even more, \textsf{Bunker-B} needs $30\times$ \textit{ecall/ocalls} when deleting $25\%$ of the above documents.
 W.r.t. search latency, \textsf{SGX-SE1} and \textsf{SGX-SE2} are $30\%$ and $2\times$ faster than \textsf{Bunker-B}, respectively.